If you’ve received a bill which is higher than usual, don’t worry – there might be a simple explanation for that.

 - Are you using washing machines or dishwashers more than usual?

-Step 3: have you been using more water outside your home?
+Have you been using more water outside your home?

 - Have you been using a hosepipe or sprinkler in the garden?
 Sprinklers use as much water in one hour as a family of four will use in one day!

 - Do you have any new water features in your garden such as a pond or swimming pool?

 - Are you having any building work done which has led to more water being used?

 Check for leaks